What are the tuition and fees cost at Purdue Northwest?

 Payment dates are set by the Bursar’s Office.
 Typically, fees are due in August for the fall term, January for the spring term and May for the summer term.

 What types of financial aid are available at Purdue Northwest?

 Purdue Northwest participates in both title IV federal and state financial aid programs.
 Aid may include Grants (Federal Pell Grant, Federal Supplemental Educational Opportunity Grant, State Frank O’Bannon Grant and State 21st Century Scholars Award), Federal Loans (Direct Subsidized and Unsubsidized Loans, Direct Parent Plus Loans and the Federal Work-Study program.
 Purdue Northwest also offers several scholarships.

-How do I apply for financial aid at Purdue Northwest?
+How do I apply for Federal and State financial aid at Purdue Northwest?